stac-extensions/projection/README.md

 [EPSG code](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset).
 A great tool to help find EPSG codes is [epsg.io](http://epsg.io/).

-This field must be set to `null` in the following cases:
+This field SHOULD be set to `null` in the following cases:
 - The asset data does not have a CRS, such as in the case of non-rectified imagery with Ground Control Points.
 - A CRS exists, but there is no valid EPSG code for it.
 In this case, the CRS should be provided in `proj:wkt2` and/or `proj:projjson`.
   Clients can prefer to take either, although there may be discrepancies in how each might be interpreted.